kblomqvist/yasha/README.md

 yasha -V variables.yaml template.j2
 ```

-Yasha supports [TOML](https://github.com/toml-lang/toml) and [YAML](http://www.yaml.org/start.html), but custom parsers are also possible (see below).
+Yasha supports [JSON](http://www.json.org), [YAML](http://www.yaml.org/start.html) and [TOML](https://github.com/toml-lang/toml), but custom parsers are also possible (see below).

 ### Automatic variable file look up

-If the variable file is not explicitly given, Yasha will look for it by searching a file named in the same way than the corresponding template but with the file extension of the YAML or TOML -- `.yml/.yaml` or `.toml` respectively.
+If the variable file is not explicitly given, Yasha will look for it by searching a file named in the same way than the corresponding template but with the file extension of JSON, YAML or TOML.
 For example, consider the following template and template variables files

 ```
 template.j2